 The Chargers bounced back in ’80 with an 11-5 record and homefield advantage where they bested Buffalo 20-14.
 Then fell at home in the AFC Championship 34-27 to the eventual champion Oakland Raiders.

-Having fallen to the last two Super Bowl champions the Chargers were on the doorstep although the clock was ticking.
+Having fallen to the Super Bowl champion Raiders the year before and feeling they matched up to Pittsburgh in ’79, the Chargers were on the doorstep although the clock was ticking.
 Their championship window was closing and once the front office traded All Pro WR John Jefferson to Green Bay and Pro Bowl DE Fred Dean to San Francisco, it appeared shut.